westcoastdigital/Simpli-ACF-Tooltips/README.md

 ## Features

 - 🎨 **Rich Content Editor** - Use the WYSIWYG editor to create formatted tooltip content
+- 🖱️ **Modal Mode** - Toggle between hover tooltips and click-to-open modal popups
-- 🎯 **4 Positioning Options** - Display tooltips above, below, left, or right of the icon
+- 🎯 **4 Positioning Options** - Display tooltips above, below, left, or right of the icon (hover mode)
 - 🎭 **80+ Dashicons** - Choose from WordPress's built-in icon library
 - 🔌 **Custom Icon Support** - Add your own icons via filters (Font Awesome, SVG, images)
 - 🌈 **Custom Colours** - Set custom background colours for each tooltip
-- 📏 **Adjustable Width** - Control the pixel width of each tooltip
+- 📏 **Adjustable Width** - Control the pixel width of each tooltip (hover mode)
 - 🔧 **Works with All ACF Fields** - Automatically adds tooltip settings to every ACF field type
 - 🎣 **Developer Friendly** - Multiple hooks and filters for customisation
 - 💼 **Easy to Use** - Simple interface integrated directly into ACF's field settings
+- ⌨️ **Keyboard Accessible** - Modal tooltips close with the Escape key

 ## Screenshots